anagpure28/Task-Application-BE/README.md

         POST api/tasks/create

      Create a new task.

      Example Request Body:

         {
             "title": "Task Title",
             "description": "Task Description"
         }

-2. Read Tasks
+2. Get a list of all tasks.

          GET api/tasks

-Get a list of all tasks.
-GET /api/tasks/:taskId

-Get a single task by ID.
+3. Patch a single task by ID.

    Update a Task

-PUT /api/tasks/:taskId
+         PUT api/tasks/update/:taskID

    Update a task by ID.

    Example Request Body:

+         {
+            "title": "Updated Task Title",
+            "description": "Updated Task Description"
+         }

+4. Delete a single Task by ID

+      Delete a Task

+         DELETE api/tasks/delete/:taskId

+      Delete a task by ID.

+# Error Handling

+The API handles validation errors gracefully and returns appropriate error responses when creating a task with an empty title or when updating/deleting tasks that do not exist.

+# Contributing
+Contributions are welcome!
+Please read the Contributing Guidelines for more details.